[Workbench] Provide more feedback about when a queued job is likely to start.

 - There are enough idle nodes to run your job now.
 Your job will probably start in 10(?) seconds.

-#9 Updated by Tom Clegg almost 4 years ago
+#9 Updated by Tom Clegg about 4 years ago

 - Pipeline instance #show → Components

 - If component state is Queued, show ETA / summary of system state as it relates to this job ("worker nodes spinning up, ETA 2m")

 - (?)Show nearest ETA of any queued job (if any)